MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/upgrade-distribution-lists.md

 ## Upgrade one or many distribution lists to Office 365 Groups in Outlook

 You must be an Office 365 global admin or Exchange admin to upgrade a distribution list.
+To upgrade to Office 365 groups, a distribution group must have an owner with a mailbox.

 1. Go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2059104" target="_blank">Exchange admin center</a>.